TheMicronaut/micronaut-theme/theme-setup/index.md

   icon: music
 ```

-In case you need more customization of the navigation bar, you may always edit the `includes\navigation.html` file.
+Last but not least, in case you need even more control on adapting the navigation bar, you may change the `includes\navigation.html` file according to your needs.
+For this, you might need some html knowledge and understanding of the css theme for the navigation bar.

 ##### Typography
 Since I needed content in both English and Greek, we had to choose nice fonts that support both languages without jeopardizing the layout.
 I decided to adopt the [GFS Artemisia](https://www.ctan.org/pkg/gfsartemisia){:target="_blank"} fonts.
 GFS Artemisia is a relatively modern font, designed as a general purpose font in the same sense as Times is nowadays treated.
 The present version has been provided by the Greek Font Society and is under the terms of a free License.
 For the inital paragraph letters, I chose another font series named "Zallmancaps".
 The webfonts are all available on the github repository, so as to decouple the dependencies with webfont platforms, such as google fonts or fonts squirrel.
 Last but not least, I make limited use of the 'Philosopher' webfonts (by google) mainly for the menus, buttons, some headers, and footer notes.
 As for blockquotes, the "Truetypewritter PolyglOTT" OpenType fonts is used.